istio/istio.io/content/en/docs/setup/getting-started/index.md

 $ istioctl manifest generate --set profile=demo | kubectl delete -f -
 {{< /text >}}

-The `istio-system` namespace is not removed for safety reasons.
+The `istio-system` namespace is not removed so you can inspect the contents, in case the previous command didn't function as expected.
 If you desire you can remove it as an additional uninstall step:

 {{< text bash >}}